+Do I really need to go to church every week?
 This question is becoming more and more common in today’s culture.
 I grew up in church my whole life, and as a believer, attending church simply came with the territory.
 I never questioned going because I believed that it was something Christians were fundamentally called to do… much like prayer and reading the Bible.
-It wasn’t until I started attending public school (and left the comfort of my Christian private school) that I started meeting people who claimed Christianity but didn’t see the need to attend a weekly church service.
+It wasn’t until I started attending a public high school (and left the comfort of my Christian private school) that I started meeting people who claimed Christianity but didn’t see the need to attend a weekly church service.
 This threw me for a loop.
 Honestly, I knew that going to church didn’t make you a Christian.
-I just didn’t understand why someone would not want to go.
+I just didn’t understand why someone wouldn’t want to go to church.

 I would like to point out what may seem to be an obvious fact.
 Human beings are in no way perfect.
 We’re going to make mistakes.
 We’re going to say things we don’t mean and do things that we regret.
 Pastors, teachers, and church congregations are made up of imperfect people who are simply trying to follow God the best they know how.
 We’re all in this together.
 God calls us to “meet together” in order that we may learn and grow in Him as well as be encouraged by one another.
 (Hebrews 10:24-25)

 The body of Christ is designed to function as a unit.
 We are called to rely on one another.
-Yes, I can be a Christian and not go to church because attending is not a requirement for salvation.
-Fellowship with other believers, however, is a necessary part of a “functioning” walk with God.
+Yes, I can be a Christian and not go to church because attending is not a prerequisite for salvation.
+Fellowship with other believers, however, is a necessary part of a functioning walk with God.

 We are called to be peacemakers and to live harmoniously with one another.
 Instead of viewing meeting together as an obligation, we ought to view it as an opportunity to fellowship and encourage one another as we walk with Christ.
-We should want to spend time with one another and learn from the teachers that God has placed into leadership.
+We should want to spend time with one another and learn from the teachers that God has placed in our lives.

-I must point out that even though God calls us to fellowship with one another, that doesn’t necessarily mean we need to attend a large church congregation.
-The point of “church” is to have other believers in our lives to keep us accountable.
+The point of church is to have other believers in our lives.
 It should also provide sound biblical teaching so that we can continue to learn more about God and His Word.
 Meeting together should equip us to go out into the world to reach the lost, and it should also encourage us to stay strong in our faith.
 Some Christians will find these things in a larger church, while others may choose to meet weekly in more of a small group setting.
 The point is to grow in God together.

 We then have to ask one more question: Is it beneficial (and possibly crucial) to my Christian walk to have fellowship with other believers?
-The answer is simply… yes.
+The answer is simple… yes.

-We are called to be the church – to worship God with other believers, to hear His Word, and to encourage one another in the faith.
+It’s not about whether or not you go to church.
+We are called to BE the church – to worship God with other believers, to hear His Word, and to encourage one another in the faith.